A full list

 Remember that psoriasis is common and affects as many as 1 in 50 people

-- Try to feel positive about yourself and concentrate on your good points instead of your skin
+- Feel positive about yourself and concentrate on your good points instead of your skin

-- Try to reduce levels of stress and anxiety
+- Reduce your levels of stress and anxiety

 - Try to work out what trigger factors can bring your symptoms on and avoid these